jonasschneider/momentum/README.md

 This can probably cause timeouts and other problems if your Rack app's response time is high.

+This backend provides functionality for deferred/asynchronous responses.
+This works just like in a `Thin` environment: throwing `:async` will cause the header reply to be postponed.
+Calling the proc stored in `env['async.callback']` will send the headers.
+If you provide a body with callback functionality, you can even use deferred bodies.
+[See here for an example from Thin.](thin_async)

 *This backend is to be used for testing only, as it provides no HTTP fallback.*

 ### Momentum::Backend::Proxy